 Career as a Lawyer

-I was happier, but I was very conscious of the fact that there was a glut of personal injury lawyers.
-I knew that I would have to differentiate myself if I wanted a future in litigation.
-As luck would have it, the New York Times published an article documenting how there was a shortage of lawyers who could litigate ERISA cases.
-Seeing that I could combine my ERISA experience with litigation, and fill a desperate need in the legal marketplace, I knew that I had found my niche.
+As luck would have it, I read an article in the New York Times documenting how there was a shortage of lawyers who could litigate ERISA cases.
+Seeing I could combine my ERISA experience with litigation, and fill a desperate need in the legal marketplace, I knew I had found my niche.
 I was driven.
-I again felt the adrenaline rush that I felt when I wrote my book.
+I again felt the adrenaline rush I felt when I wrote my book.

 I began planning.
-I started to bring in my own pension and disability cases into the firm.
-It was, however, with the disability cases that, after 10 years of searching, I learned my passion.
+I started to bring in my own long term disability cases into the firm.
 Representing and helping individuals who were going through the life crisis of disability was incredibly fulfilling, intellectually stimulating, and financially rewarding.
 Perhaps, most importantly, I was really really good at it.
 My calming, trusting, and competent demeanor was exactly what most disabled individuals wanted and needed in their disability attorney.
 I was happy; my clients were happy; it was a perfect match.
+Again, no one seemed to mind I turned red.

 My Personal Life